angular/angular/aio/content/guide/router.md

 Secondary routes look like primary routes and you configure them the same way.
 They differ in a few key respects.

-* They are independent of each other
+* They are independent of each other.
 * They work in combination with other routes.
 * They are displayed in named outlets.